 We remember that Peter not only confessed Jesus as the Messiah, but later he also denied Jesus.
 Just before the crucifixion Peter proclaimed that he would never leave or forsake Jesus.
 But Jesus knew better.
 He understands the frailties of human beings:

 Jesus answered, “I tell you, Peter, before the rooster crows today, you will deny three times that you know me.”
 (Luke 22:34)

 Jesus gives us this warning concerning our confession:

 Whosoever therefore shall confess me before men, him will I confess also before my Father which is in heaven.
 But whosoever shall deny me before men, him will I also deny before my Father which is in heaven.
 (Matthew 10:32-33)

 Peter discovered that he could not continue in the Faith on his own strength.
-He needed the strength that God provided him through his Lord Jesus.
+He needed the strength that only God could provide.
 We remember that Jesus forgave Peter and restored him after the resurrection.
 Our confession is important.
 Our continual confession is all important.

 In Peter’s own words: